MamaTux/spree-cms/README.markdown

-CMS for Spree
+Spree on CMS
 =========

 A blog / static page extension for Spree version 10.x.
 Spree admin users can create blog posts and static pages.
-The extension extends the admin interface to allow the adding of display names that will be displayed on blog posts.
+The extension extends the admin interface to allow the adding of display names to users that will be displayed on blog posts.

-Comments on blog posts are currently powered by [Disqus](http://disqus.com/comments/)  The comment system and/or comments on individual blog posts can be disabled, if preferred.
+Comments on blog posts are currently powered by [Disqus](http://disqus.com/comments/).
+The comment system and/or comments on individual blog posts can be disabled, if preferred.

 The extension provides basic views and a stylesheet that can easily be overridden through your site extension.
 Also, several helpers exist to allow tags, posts and pages to be accesible in your site views.